isc-projects/bind9/doc/arm/pkcs11.rst

    openssl_conf = openssl_init

+And make sure there are no other 'openssl_conf = ...' lines in the file.

-And add following lines at the bottom of the file:
+Add following lines at the bottom of the file:

 ::